BattletechModders/TisButAScratch/README.md

 `InternalDmgInjuries` - List<Injury>, list of all possible injuries from internal structure damage.

-A note on injury healing time: the formula for injury healing time is `baseCostFromVanilla + (severity * severityCost) * injuryHealTimeMultiplier`.
+A note on injury healing time: the formula for injury healing time is `baseCostFromVanilla * injuryHealTimeMultiplier + (severity * severityCost) + debiledCost`. `baseCostFromVanilla` is itself altered by pilot health; a pilot with health 3 will heal slower than a pilot with health 4.